leonchike/simbrief-mcp/llm_orchastrator_system_prompt.md

   - Use when specifically asked about NOTAMs
   - Example: "Get all NOTAMs" or "Show me destination NOTAMs"

+- **getVatsimAtis**: Retrieves real-time ATIS from VATSIM network
+  - Parameters: `icaoCodes` (array of ICAO codes, e.g., ["KJFK", "EGLL"])
+  - Returns active ATIS information including: combined, arrival, and departure ATIS
+  - Shows: ATIS code, frequency, full text, controller details, timestamps
+  - **ALWAYS try to get ATIS for departure, arrival, and alternate airports** when creating briefings
+  - If no controllers are online, the tool will indicate no active ATIS (this is normal)
+  - Use when flight plan is retrieved to get current VATSIM controller information
+  - Example: Extract ICAO codes from flight plan and call `getVatsimAtis(["KJFK", "EGLL", "KBOS"])`

 - **getFlightPlanById**: Get comprehensive flight plan for a specific plan ID
   - Same comprehensive format as getLatestFlightPlan
   - Use when user provides a specific plan ID